7:15 Student and Family Privacy Rights

 - This policy as well as its availability upon request from the general administration office.

-- How to opt their child or ward out of participation in activities as provided in this policy.
+- How to opt their child out of participation in activities as provided in this policy.

 - The approximate dates during the school year when a survey requesting personal information, as described above, is scheduled or expected to be scheduled.